KVIT: Programs

 Programming on KVIT is largely produced by EVIT students and local DJs, though there are exceptions, such as AIA-produced high school football telecasts.
 From its sign on until 2022, it mainly focused on Top 40 music with a rhythmic lean, but after founding radio instructor Steve Grosz left EVIT, the format started to pivot towards alternative rock.
-The station stopped streaming around the same time, and their internet presence currently consists of a mention on EVIT's website.
+Effective 2023, the station leans CHR, but also plays popular tracks from the classic rock, alternative rock, and hip hop genres.
+Additionally, as of 2025, there have been a variety of genres and topics added via specialty-show programming.
+Shows that are currently running on a weekly basis include The Basshuis, hosted by Brandon Neyenhuis which focuses on EDM and House music; The Pulse Sports Triple Play with Matthew Cavazos, a show focused on Major League Baseball and the Arizona Diamondbacks; and The Junk Drawer hosted by Matthew Cavazos, Jackson Wolfmeyer, and Mariana Perez Cervantes, a show with ever-changing themes and topics jumping from genre to genre as the colloquialism indicates.

+In the past, there have been several shows that have been nominated or won John Drury Awards.
+These shows include multiple sports talk programs, such as the Pulse Sports Connection hosted by Adam Beadle and Jason Richey, and The Adam Beadle Sports Show, hosted by Adam Beadle, which won Best Sports Talk Show in 2024.

 Radio Phoenix

-88.7 FM airs three shows originating from community station Radio Phoenix (operated by former KPNG permittee Arizona Community Media Foundation from 2008-2021; now operated by Desert Soul Media, Inc.).
+88.7 FM airs three shows originating from community station Radio Phoenix (operated by former KPNG permittee Arizona Community Media Foundation from 2008 to 2021; now operated by Desert Soul Media, Inc.).
 These shows include The Althea Long Show (reggae and Caribbean music), My World of Music (reggae and world music), and Full Moon Hacksaw (traditional jazz and blues).